Killed by Death (Buffy the Vampire Slayer): Plot

 In the morning, Buffy informs everyone that Dr. Backer is not the suspect and shows them Ryan's drawing of the creature.
 At the library, Cordelia finds a picture of Ryan's monster on the cover of a book; they learn that it is called Kindestod (German: 'the child's death'), a demon that absorbs the life force of sickly children, making it seem that they died of their illness.
 They report to Buffy by telephone, and she realises that Backer was murdered because he was curing the children and depriving the monster of food.
-Buffy also recognizes to her horror that this monster is what killed Celia whilst Buffy watched helplessly.
+Buffy also recognizes, to her horror, that this monster is what killed Celia whilst Buffy watched helplessly.

 Buffy and Willow go to Dr. Backer's office, where they find that he was giving the children injections of the virus they already have, to stimulate their immune response.
 Buffy realizes that only feverish people can see the demon, so she decides to re-infect herself with the virus.

 Buffy stumbles to the children's ward but finds all the children are gone.
 She sees Kindestod in the room and watches as it heads down to the basement.
 The children hide quietly, but Kindestod finds them and attacks Ryan.
 It begins to suck his life out, growing two protuberances from its eyes and attaching them to his forehead.
 Buffy arrives and fights Kindestod.
 Just as it is about to suck her life out, she snaps its neck.
 Later that day, Buffy finishes recuperating at home and Xander and Willow decide to keep her company.
-Buffy receives a bloody drawing from Ryan picturing her how she killed the monster.
+Buffy receives a bloody drawing from Ryan picturing how she killed the monster.